ppy/osu-wiki/news/2020-05-08-mappers-report-april.md

 ### NAT Additions

 Our office cat **[Mao](https://osu.ppy.sh/users/2204515)** has returned!
 After stepping down from the NAT duties in December 2019, he decided to make his return.
-Mao will lend the other osu!
-NATs a helping hand with doing Beatmap Nominator evaluations.
+Mao is lending the other osu!
+NAT members a helping hand with Beatmap Nominator evaluations.
 Welcome back!

 ## <a id="mappers-showcase"></a>Mappers' Showcase

-The Mappers' Showcase will bring to you Mappers from every game mode which not everyone might know.
-They are hand-selected and a hidden gem for their game mode.
+The Mappers' Showcase parades lesser-known mappers from every game mode.
-This month will feature osu!taiko and the selectors were [radar](https://osu.ppy.sh/users/7131099) and [Capu](https://osu.ppy.sh/users/2474015).
+This month features osu!taiko thanks to the our selectors [radar](https://osu.ppy.sh/users/7131099) and [Capu](https://osu.ppy.sh/users/2474015).

 ### Idealism

-**[Idealism](https://osu.ppy.sh/users/3869519)** is a osu!taiko mapper (as well as an osu! top player) from Brazil who has been around in the community for a while now, though he definitely deserves more credit for his work in the mapping scene!
-His maps blend creativity with smooth and interesting patterning which will leave a good taste in the mouths of mappers and players alike.
+**[Idealism](https://osu.ppy.sh/users/3869519)** is an osu!taiko mapper (as well as an osu! top player) from Brazil who has been around the community for a while now, though he definitely deserves more credit for his work in the mapping scene!
+His maps blend creativity with smooth and interesting patterning which leave a good taste in the mouths of mappers and players alike.

-A map of his that truly shines in many people's eyes is his semi-recently ranked rendition of [Cyte - Command Prompt](https://osu.ppy.sh/beatmapsets/1068145#taiko/2236237).
+A map of his that truly shines is his rendition of [Cyte - Command Prompt](https://osu.ppy.sh/beatmapsets/1068145#taiko/2236237) ranked at the start of the year.
 On the top difficulty (mind bogglingly named "C:\Program Files\Difficulties\434f525255505445442046494c45.exe"), Idealism proves that even when mapping genres out of his comfort zone he can still shine.

 Some of his other notable and equally as great maps would be his renditions of [Blue on Blue (TamorlaM Btlg Remix)](https://osu.ppy.sh/beatmapsets/965135#taiko/2020395) and [White Eternity](https://osu.ppy.sh/beatmapsets/992443#taiko/2075446), where he shows off his addiction to eroge music through his solid mapping!
-We hope to see even more of his maps coming into the ranked section in the rest of 2020, as his potential to shine even brighter clearly shows!
+We hope to see more of his maps coming into the ranked section in the rest of 2020, as his potential to shine even brighter clearly shows!

 ### Yuemiao

 Recently making her first appearance in the ranked section with her take on [Mizutama by YUC'e and Nor](https://osu.ppy.sh/beatmapsets/1009290#taiko/2112927),  **[Yuemiao](https://osu.ppy.sh/users/4493348)** shows us that she definitely knows what she's doing.

-Executing many different snaps and rhythms perfectly, with clean consistency throughout her difficulties, making this map definitely one of the most interesting ones in the ranked section as of late.
+Perfect execution of different snaps and rhythms along with clean consistency throughout her difficulties makes this map one of the most interesting additions to the ranked section as of late.
-Adding her own little rhythms with an intuitive yet interesting kat placement, really shows how good osu!taiko can sound and how it's possible to enhance the song that is mapped when someone knows their craft!
+Implementing her own little rhythms with intuitive yet interesting kat placement really shows how good osu!taiko can sound and how it's possible to enhance the song that is mapped when someone knows their craft!

-Her ability to also map faster and more chaotic songs just goes to show that she can handle multiple genres and definitely can create something clean for everyone's taste.
-Try it yourself with this well polished unranked set of [IZANA - t+pazolite vs. P*Light](https://osu.ppy.sh/beatmapsets/1100797#taiko/2299870), which also includes very smooth SV sections, making this pleasant to the eye as well.
+Her ability to map faster and more chaotic songs just goes to show that she can handle multiple genres and definitely can create something clean for everyone's taste.
+See what we mean for yourself with this well polished unranked set of [t+pazolite vs. P*Light - IZANA](https://osu.ppy.sh/beatmapsets/1100797#taiko/2299870), which also includes very smooth SV sections for a pleasant viewing experience.
 Yuemiao definitely deserves more credit, as she is quite unknown and surprised many with her first ranked map.
-The current 28 ratings on her Mizatuma consist of 27(!)
-10* votes.
-If ratings could talk, we wouldn't have to phrase this.
+From the current 28 ratings on her Mizatuma set, 27 (*twenty-seven!*) are 10* votes, which speaks for itself.
-We are definitely looking forward to more of her maps in the future and expect something great!
+We are definitely looking forward to more of her maps in the future!

-The next month will feature osu!catch.
-But that's not all yet.
-We want to give every player the chance to raise their voice for the Mappers' Showcase.
-That's why we created this [form](https://forms.gle/kM5SW33xp1HttS7D8) where everyone can submit mappers and storyboarder of which they think they should be featured in one of the next issues of the Mappers' Report!
+The next month will feature osu!catch — but that's not all!
+As we want to give every player the chance to raise their voice for the Mappers' Showcase, we've created [this](https://forms.gle/kM5SW33xp1HttS7D8) form, where everyone can submit the names of mappers and storyboarders who in their opinion should be featured in one of the next issues of the Mappers' Report!

 We're excited as you to see which gems are still hidden in osu!